juangamella/stars/README.md

 - `numpy`
 - `sklearn>=0.20`

-## Using the Graphical Lasso implementation from sklearn
+## Using the Graphical Lasso estimator from sklearn

 The function `stars.glasso.fit` selects the regularization parameter via StARS, and then runs Scikit-learn's [Graphical Lasso](https://scikit-learn.org/stable/modules/generated/sklearn.covariance.GraphicalLasso.html) over the data.